 This does not mean that you do not have any rights to your child, however.
 Without a doubt, you are one of the two most important people in your child’s life (along with the custodial parent).
 The State of Texas believes this as well.

-Do fathers have to be the noncustodial parent
+Do fathers have to be a noncustodial parent?

 An outdated and stereotypical view of parenting leads many to believe that only fathers can be noncustodial parents of a child.
 This resigns men to a fate of paying child support until the child turns 18 and never having an opportunity to have the child reside with him in his residence.

-Essential information to be aware of in regard to paternity and child support
+Essential information to be aware of regarding paternity and child support

 - Many times in a child support case you will receive documentation from a court notifying you of a future court date regarding the establishment of child support.
 If you have never been to court or even seen a legal document before then this may come as a shock to you at first.